yunojuno/django-frozen-field/README.md

 * Behaves _like_ a `ForeignKey` but the data is detached from the related object
 * Transparent to the client - it looks and behaves like the original object
+* The frozen object cannot be edited
-* The frozen object cannot be resaved
+* The frozen object cannot be saved
 * Supports nesting of objects

 ## Usage